IBPOC Connections for Faculty and Staff

 The Disability Affinity Group provides an opportunity for faculty and staff living with disabilities to regularly meet and build a community of support, learning, and solidarity.
 In addition to building a supportive and inclusive community, the group enables participants to share knowledge, strategies, and resources that can be applied to their own experiences as disabled staff and faculty.

-The 2SLGBTQIA+ affinity group seeks to connect faculty and staff and provide a space for community building and engagement.
+The Queer Faculty and Staff Collective seeks to connect faculty and staff who identify as members of 2SLGBTQIA+ communities, and provide a space for community-building and engagement.

 Campus Security is available to assist the campus community with first aid, safety & security concerns, and more — 24 hours a day, 7 days a week.
 Officers patrol the campus on foot, bicycle and visibly marked security vehicles and respond to calls for assistance with any situation that is concerning or suspicious.